Sever joint tenancy to tenancy in common

 How to sever your joint tenancy

-If you want to sever your joint tenancy and become tenants in common, it is essential that you speak to Trusted Will Writing.
+If you want to sever your joint tenancy and become tenants in common, you must speak to Trusted Will Writing.
 You will need to prepare a ‘Declaration of Trust’ which states that you both wish to hold the property as tenants in common and what percentage each owner will hold.

-This document will need to be registered with the Land Registry.
+This document must be registered with the Land Registry.

 What do you need to consider?

-When severing your joint tenancy, you may also need to consider the implications for any mortgages or loans secured against the property.
-If you are transferring equity to one owner, you may need to obtain consent from your lender or remortgage the property in order to release the other owner from any liability
+If you are dissolving your joint tenancy,, there may be impacts on any mortgages/loans secured against the property.
+If you were to transfer it to one of the owners, you may need the lender’s consent or a remortgage to release the other owner from any liability.

-.Contact Trusted Will Writing and we will answer any questions you may have regarding severing your joint tenancy.
+Call Trusted Will Writing, and we will answer any questions you have regarding how to sever a joint tenancy.

 What are the tax implications

-It is also important to think about how this change in ownership could impact your tax liabilities.
+It is also important to consider how this change in ownership could affect your tax liabilities.
 There may be Capital Gains Tax implications if one owner is transferring a larger share of the property to the other.

-Similarly, if one owner is paying more towards the mortgage or upkeep of the property, they may be able to claim a greater percentage of the mortgage interest against their tax bill.
+Similarly, if one owner is paying more towards the mortgage or property upkeep, they can claim a larger percentage of the mortgage interest on their tax bill.

 Protect your share of a property

 Ultimately, the decision to sever your joint tenancy and become tenants in common will depend on your individual circumstances.
-If you are going through a separation or divorce, you may wish to sever your joint tenancy in order to protect your share of the property.
+If you are going through a separation or divorce, you may sever your joint tenancy to protect your share of the property.

 Similarly, if you are co-owning a property with someone who is not your spouse or partner, becoming tenants in common may be a more appropriate option.